 The Vrolik Museum is found at the Academic Medical Center (AMC hospital).
 The collection is still used for research by medical students.
 It does not feel like a hospital though when you wander around the glass and old wooden cabinets.
 The museum feels for an appropriate reason quite…eerie.

 Vrolik Museum is open on weekdays from 10.00 to 17.00.

 The museum is at AMC in J-0, room 130.

 How to get there: Take the metro station Holendrecht and walk 8 minutes.

 At 6m2, the Museum Perron Oost is Amsterdam’s smallest museum.
 The museum is housed in a charming little cottage located at a former train platform at the Amsterdam Eastern Docklands.

-Museum Perron Oost tells the story of the Amsterdam Eastern Docklands: from industrial area to passenger shipping service to Indonesia, Suriname and the United States, a shelter for Jewish refugees, prison, juvenile detention center, squatters and city nomads who inhabited the area.
-They all left behind their stories, which the museum tries to recreate with dance and music performances, film, visual arts, installation and poems.
+Museum Perron Oost tells the story of the Amsterdam Eastern Docklands: from an industrial area to passenger shipping service to Indonesia, Suriname and the United States, a shelter for Jewish refugees, prison, juvenile detention center, squatters and city nomads who inhabited the area.
+They all left behind their stories, which the museum tries to recreate with dance and music performances, film, visual arts, installation, and poems.

 Details Museum Perron Oost